General Resort Information

-One bus runs to Typhoon Lagoon, Downtown Disney and Disney's Pleasure Island.
+One bus runs to Typhoon Lagoon and Disney Springs.

 Is the transportation service good?

-Bus services is adequate, but unfortunately all the buses that service the French Quarter, also serve all 4 bus stops of the Riverside, which causes some crowding, and unpleasantness during the busy seasons.
-The boat also services both the French Quarter, and the Riverside, but not as many people use the boats.
-So if you are going to either Downtown Disney, or Pleasure Island and have some time on your hands, use the boat service.
+Bus service is adequate, but unfortunately all the buses for the French Quarter also serve all four bus stops of the Riverside, which causes some crowding during the busy seasons.
+The boat also serves both the French Quarter and the Riverside, but not as many people use the boats.
+If you are going to Disney Springs and have some time on your hands, use the boat service.
 It is relaxing, and a pleasant ride.

 How do I get to other Disney Resorts from French Quarter?

-To get to any other Disney Resort you can take Disney Transportation, or drive yourself if you have a car or take a taxi.
+To get to any other Disney Resort you can take Disney Transportation, or drive or take a taxi.
 If you are using Disney Transportation here is what to do:

-To get to any other Disney Resort - - Hop on any bus going anywhere, and get off at that bus's destination and switch to the bus, or boat, or, monorail that services the Resort you want at that bus stop.
+To get to any other Disney Resort: Hop on any bus going anywhere, and get off at that bus's destination and switch to the bus, or boat, or, monorail that goes to the Resort you want.
 Be careful of park closing times so that you are able to return to your hotel!

 Where is there to eat?

 There is only one place to eat at the French Quarter.
-Sassagoula Floatworks and Food Factory is a food court where you can dine around Mardi Gras Parade props in a warehouse setting.
-It is open from 6:00am - midnight (hours vary).
+Sassagoula Floatworks and Food Factory is a food court where you can dine from 6 a.m. - midnight (hours vary).

-You can go over to Riverside and have breakfast and dinner at Boatwright's, the full service restaurant.
-(Port Orleans French Quarter's full service restaurant, Bonfamille's Cafe, closed on August 5, 2000.)
+You can also go over to Port Orleans Riverside and have dinner at Boatwright's, the full service restaurant.

 Is there a bar/lounge?

-Yes there is one lounge called Scat Cat's Lounge and one bar.
+Yes there is one lounge called Scat Cat's Lounge and one pool bar.
 Scat Cat's Lounge is located in the main lobby building.
-The hours are : 4:30pm - 12:30am.
+The hours are 4:30 p.m. to 12:30 a.m.
 You can order alcoholic and nonalcoholic beverages.

-The bar is located by the pool and is open from 12:00pm to 10:00pm.
+The bar is located by the pool and is open from noon to 10 p.m.
 You can order alcoholic and nonalcoholic beverages.

 Is there a pool?

-Yes, there is one heated pool.
+Yes, there is one heated pool called Doubloon Lagoon.
 The water slide is a huge dragon.
 The pool also has an "Alligator Band" "playing" (shooting water) on the side of the pool.
-The water slide closes (is turned off and locked up) at 10:00pm.
-The lifeguards go off duty at the pool at 10:00.
+The water slide closes (is turned off and locked up) at 10 p.m.
+The lifeguards go off-duty at the pool at 10 p.m.
 After that it is "swim at your own risk".
 The pool is located in the center of the hotel property.

-Yes there is one Jacuzzi located by the pool.
-The Jacuzzi is supposed close at 2:00am, but there is never a point where people are not allowed in it.
-As long as people keep the volume to a reasonable level you can go in the Jacuzzi at any time.
-With only one jacuzzi, don't expect it to be quiet and intimate... you will usually find others in the water.
+Yes, there is one hot tub located by the pool.
+It is supposed to close at 2 a.m., but there is never a point where people are not allowed in it.
+As long as people keep the volume to a reasonable level you can go in at any time.
+With only one, though, don't expect it to be intimate... you will usually find others in the water.

 I hear there is an evening carriage ride, tell me more!